-Nick Henry explains how a university-supported place partnership has generated city of culture legacy around research, evaluation and evidence.
+In January 2023, Nick Henry explained how a university-supported place partnership generated city of culture legacy around research, evaluation and evidence.

 Since its inception in 2009, the UK City of Culture programme has grown into a flagship UK competition for place-based cultural investment.
 With greater recognition of and competition for the title of UK City of Culture has come greater scrutiny of the costs, expected and actual impacts and the legacy left by what is now a maturing government programme.

 Answering questions like Was the year a success?
 What have been its impacts?
 What legacy has been built?
 What worked and why?
 What didn’t work and why?
 And was it value for money? in often strongly politicised and charged environments, presupposes a substantial infrastructure of (open) data, evidence, and comment to support assessment and judgement.

 Through a place-based partnership of the two local universities – Coventry University and the University of Warwick – the Coventry City of Culture Trust and Coventry City Council, a deliberate legacy of Coventry UK City of Culture 2021 (UK CoC 2021) has been to seek to build, commission, deliver and learn from a monitoring, evaluation and research programme which provides data, learning and legacy for those that follow.

 Similarly, it has been recognised that as ‘cultural interventions of scale’, Cities of Culture offer substantial sites of cultural research and inquiry.
 For example, UK CoC 2021’s vision and aims were to enact a programme of city change through, ultimately, over 700 cultural activities ranging from targeted ‘hyperlocal’ activities across the city to global exchange projects.

 Evaluating UK CoC 2021